Vincent-0708/CataTower/README.md

 |Total|~1.5kg|~650L|

 ## 📜 Licence
-This project is licensed under CC BY-NC 4.0.
+This project is licensed under CC BY-NC-SA 4.0.
 You may use, share, and adapt it for personal and non-commercial purposes.
 Commercial use requires explicit permission.

 ## 🤝 Contributing